 Some students have advanced academic abilities in multiple subject areas and require differentiation beyond the needs of age-level peers in their class in multiple content areas.

 Screening Timeline for Full-Time Services Screening for full-time (level IV) AAP services happens at the district/central level rather than by local schools.
-For your planning for next school year, please know that screening for Level IV services occurs during two specific screening cycles:
+For your planning for next school year, please know that screening for full-time (level IV) services occurs during two specific screening cycles:

-- Fall screening is available for students who are new to FCPS since January. ο Fall referrals are due October 15, annually.
+• Fall screening is available for students who are new to FCPS since January. ο Fall referrals are due October 15, annually.

 Full-Time Advanced Academic Programs, Grades 3-8 (Level IV)

-- Full-time use of materials from the AAP Curriculum Framework in Language Arts, mathematics, science, and social studies curriculum, and
+• Full-time use of materials from the AAP Curriculum Framework in Language Arts, mathematics, science, and social studies, and

 At Ravensworth, our Advanced Academic Resource Teacher, Andrea Trumbull, ensures that all students have opportunities to be challenged using the Advanced Academics Curriculum.